-Pelham's user groups make use of seven (7) local soccer fields (3 municipal and 4 school fields used under agreement), including full-size fields at Centennial Park (2) and Harold Black Park (1).
-All three Town fields will have lights for evening play when Centennial Park's current unlit field is upgraded in 2023 (offset by grant funding).
+Pelham's user groups make use of nine (9) local soccer fields (5 municipal and 4 school fields used under agreement), including two full-size fields at Centennial Park and three mini fields at Harold Black Park.
+All Town fields will have lights for evening play when Centennial Park's current unlit field is upgraded in 2023 (offset by grant funding).
 Additionally, groups currently use four mini fields at Glynn A. Green Public School to accommodate demand.
 The Town also will occasionally permit ball diamond outfields at North Pelham Park for soccer when necessary (though not ideal).